galaxyproject/jxtx/content/scholarships/jj-fund.md

 ---
-description: "The James Johnson (JJ) Travel Fellowships."
+description: "The James Johnson (JJ) Fund"
 image: ../_images/seo/scholarships.png
-title: "The James Johnson (JJ) Travel Fellowships"
+title: "The JJ Fund"
 images:
     - ../_images/jj/jj-1.png
     - ../_images/jj/jj-2.png
 ---

-# The James Johnson (JJ) Travel Fellowships
+# The JJ Fund

-## Our Mission

-The JJ Travel Fellowships will help bring new contributors into the Galaxy ecosystem.
-They also honor JJ’s legacy as a contributor and mentor in the Galaxy and University of Minnesota communities.

-JJ’s accomplishments are many and these fellowships highlight what he brought to the community, and help grow it.

-## About JJ:
+## About JJ

-**James Johnson (JJ)**

-James Johnson, or JJ as he was better known, worked as a senior software developer at the Minnesota Supercomputing Institute at the University of Minnesota.
-JJ was one of the earliest software developers to start using Galaxy.
-He contributed in many ways to the growth of Galaxy, which is now used by thousands of people worldwide to advance a wide variety of research projects, with many Galaxy users running the software that JJ developed.
-JJ always had a heart for training and mentoring students and other researchers who were new to Galaxy.
+**James Johnson (JJ)** (1952–2024) was a senior software developer at the Minnesota Supercomputing Institute at the University of Minnesota.

+JJ was one of the earliest software developers to start using Galaxy and became a rock star in the Galaxy Proteomics community starting in 2014.
+He contributed in many ways to the growth of Galaxy, which is now used by thousands of people worldwide to advance a wide variety of research projects.
+JJ developed numerous Galaxy tools and workflows that continue to benefit researchers today, contributing significantly to Galaxy's ToolShed, the Intergalactic Tools Commission, and workflow development.

+JJ attended most Galaxy community conferences, including the very first one and GCC 2022.
+He is featured in the Galaxy Training Network Hall of Fame for his contributions to training and education.
+JJ always had a heart for training and mentoring students and other researchers who were new to Galaxy—everyone was seeking him out during the Galaxy Community Conferences.

 <div style={{display: 'flex', flexDirection: 'row', gap: '30px', marginLeft: 'auto', marginRight: 'auto', maxWidth: '80%', marginBottom: '2rem' }}>
     <div style={{width: '50%'}}>